Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 			- Why do we need Vue?
 			- Next: What, exactly, is VueJS?
 		- [ ] 002.
 What is "Vue.js"? | 8min
+			- VueJS (Vue) is a JavaScript framework that makes building interactive & reactive web frontends (browser-side web applications) easier.
+			- Framework is a library that (also) gives you a set of rules
+			  - Utility functions + the rules
 		- [ ] 003.
 Different Ways of Using Vue | 3min
 		- [ ] 004.
 Exploring Vue Alternatives | 3min
 		- [ ] 005.
 Building A First App With Just JavaScript | 7min